ALive-research/Slicer-Liver/Docs/adr/0037-vascular-territories-off-markups.md

 ### Eye-icon visibility (extends §Decision 3)

-The visibility column becomes a Slicer-idiomatic eye-on / eye-off `qt.QToolButton` (the segmentation convention), not a `QCheckBox`; toggling it flips `SetTerritoryVisibility` and its checked state is derived from `GetTerritoryVisibility` on rebuild.
+The visibility control is a Slicer-idiomatic eye-on / eye-off `qt.QToolButton` (the segmentation convention), not a `QCheckBox`; toggling it flips `SetTerritoryVisibility` and its checked state is derived from `GetTerritoryVisibility` on rebuild.

+### Editable label moves to a `QLineEdit` (extends §Decision 3)

+With the column grid gone, the territory label is an editable `qt.QLineEdit` in the row strip whose `editingFinished` routes through `setTerritoryLabel` to the carrier's display slot — the composite-row replacement for the retired in-item editable text (and its tree `itemChanged` label handler).